UltraStar-Deluxe/format/The UltraStar File Format (Unversioned).md

 period       = %x2E  ; .
 ```

-> [!CAUTION]
->
-> The use of trailing commas in comma-separated header lists has not been decided yet.

-> [!CAUTION]
->
-> The allowed character sets for header keys and values have not been decided yet.

 Comparisons of header keys is case-insensitive.
 For the sake of consistency header keys SHOULD use only capital letters.
 Header values are generally case-sensitive unless otherwise specified.